xintong621/project_adb/README.md

 If you are using Eclipse, simpliy import whole thing into Eclipse as a project.

 (B)Compile in terminal:
+You will only need src/project_adb folder and testcase folder.

 1. First get into the folder where all .java files are.
 ```